Security & Privacy

 The process takes under 60 seconds:

-1. Open the Protect PDF tool in your browser - no installation, no account
+1. Open Protect PDF in your browser - no installation, no account

 2. Upload your PDF - click to browse or drag and drop